-ARC has 2 subsidiaries to hold titles of real estate assets owned by ARC's Real Estate Funds.
-ARC does not have any material or legal impediments between it and its subsidiaries.
+ARC has 2 subsidiaries to hold titles of real estate assets.
+ARC does not have any material or legal impediments between it and its Subsidiaries.

-Company Name Paid Up Capital (SAR) ARC Ownership Purpose Country of Incorporation / Registration Saudi Real Estate Enrichment Company 500,000 50% Carries out activities of a real estate fund in KSA Saudi Privileged Warehouse Company 3 100,000 95% Carries out activities of a real estate fund in KSA Saudi
+Company Name Paid Up Capital (SAR) ARC Ownership Purpose Country of Incorporation / Registration Saudi Real Estate Enrichment Company 500,000 50% Carries out activities of real estate funds in KSA Saudi Privileged Warehouses Company 3 100,000 95% Carries out activities of real estate funds in KSA Saudi